oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-domains/domain-lifecycle/startup.md

 date: 2019-02-23T17:04:41-05:00
 draft: false
 weight: 1
-description: "There are properties on the domain resource that specify which servers should be running and which servers should be restarted.
-To start, stop, or restart servers, modify these properties on the domain resource."
+description: "There are fields on the Domain that specify which WebLogic Server instances should be running, started, or restarted.
+To start, stop, or restart servers, modify these fields on the Domain."
 ---

 #### Contents